 5.Lenovo Legion 5i Gaming Laptop

-Lenovo Legion 5i is one of the top-end of its pre-configured units with Intel’s 10th-gen CPU.
+Lenovo Legion 5i is best laptop from Lenovo for gaming under 90000.
+Also, it has pre-configured units with Intel’s 10th-gen CPU.
 The Lenovo Legion is configured with a 240Hz display and improved the trackpad by making it a little larger than the previous versions and adding an anti-oil coating to the key’s higher refresh rate that offers lower latency and smoother gaming.
 So can we invest in Lenovo legion 5i gaming laptop?
 Is it worth it?
 Here are my views on this Lenovo laptop.

 Lenovo Legion 5i: Design